 Adjust the oven rack to the lower third position and preheat the oven to 350°F.

-Check to see if your 9-inch round springform pan fits in a large roasting pan (to use for the water bath).
-Don't worry if your roasting pan isn't big enough, just use Method 2 to create steam below.
+Check to see if your 6-inch round springform pan fits in a large roasting pan (to use for the water bath).
+Don't worry if your roasting pan isn't big enough, just use a 9- x 13-in roasting pan to create steam (see water bath instructions below).

 Make the filling: Using a stand mixer fitted with a paddle attachment or a hand mixer, beat the cream cheese and sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
 Add the sour cream and vanilla extract, then beat until fully combined.

 Turn the oven off and open the oven door slightly.
-Let the cheesecake sit in the oven as it cools down for 1 hour.
-Remove from the oven and allow to cool completely to room temperature.
-Then refrigerate the cheesecake for at least 4 hours or overnight.
+Let the cheesecake and water bath sit in the oven to cool for 1 hour.
+Remove the cheesecake from the oven, then cool it completely at room temperature.

 Refrigerate the cheesecake for at least 4 hours or overnight.
 Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.

 Cut the cheesecake into slices with a sharp knife, wiping the knife and dipping it into warm water between each cut to get nice, neat slices.